arkanoryn/bear_clone-server/README.md

 ### Application
 To start the app:
   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
+  * Create, migrate and seed your database with `mix ecto.setup`
   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `mix phoenix.server`